hanazuki/isc-kea.deb/doc/sphinx/arm/hooks-lease-cmds.rst

 and lease details, if found.
 The result has one of the following values: 0 (success), 1 (error), or 3 (empty).
 An empty result means that a query has been completed properly, but the object (a lease in this case) has not been found.
 The lease parameters, if found, are returned as arguments.
+``client-id`` is not returned if empty.

 An example result returned when the host was found: